wagnertimo/rmarketcrawlR/README.md

 * `getReserveNeeds(startDate, endDate)`: It retrieves the operating reserve needs for a specific time frame of the Netzregelverbund (NRV) based on a 4 sec resolution (source: https://www.transnetbw.de/de/strommarkt/systemdienstleistungen/regelenergie-bedarf-und-abruf).
 It is important that you do not exceed the time range over several years including the daylight saving date (last sunday of october).
 Since then the `addTimezone()` function creates false data.
 This user inconvenience is not yet corrected.
 Checkout documentation for further information `?getReserveNeeds`.

+> It is important to mention that the function `getReserveNeeds()` will cause an error if in the main project path (working directory) other `.csv` files are located.
+Such files should be moved to another folder (e.g. data folder).

 Below you will find an example code snippet to get started.
 It is shown how to crawl the operating reserve power data.
 The auctions data is weekly based from monday till sunday.
 The `getReserveAuctions()` functions takes care of mapping the input dates to the right weekly beginning and ending.
 It is also important that you set the logging state in the begining.
 Till now there is no default value for it.
 Forgetting to set the log status will break all functions.
 Every main function (like the get... functions) trigger a log file to be written in the workspace directory (with execution time in its name).

 ```r